Dimechi/cocus-assessment/README.md

 Introduction
 This README provides detailed instructions for setting up and using the Playwright test framework for automated end-to-end testing of web applications.
-This framework supports multiple browsers, logging using wincosin, and adopts page object model.
+This framework supports multiple browsers, logging using winston, and adopts page object model.

 Installation
 Prerequisites